Exciton-assisted optomechanics with suspended carbon nanotubes: Exciton-assisted optomechanics

+Beyond optical transduction and cooling, the platform introduced here could allow us to realise a mechanical analogue of the strong and ultra-strong coupling regimes of cavity QED.
+If the driving laser is tuned exactly on resonance, i.e. $\delta=0$ in Eq.~(\ref{H_sys_original}), after a $\pi/2$ rotation of the pseudospin around $\hat{y}$ ($\sigma_z\to\sigma_x$, $\sigma_x\to-\sigma_z$), the system Hamiltonian reduces to the Rabi model \cite{Braak11} ($H'_\mathrm{sys}\to H"_\mathrm{sys}$)

+with the spin degree of freedom afforded by the NTQD states dressed by the laser field, i.e.

+Here $|\uparrow\rangle'\equiv|\psi_{00-}\rangle$ corresponds to the relevant single-exciton state and $|\downarrow\rangle'$ to the empty NTQD.
+The spin-oscillator coupling and resonance condition are given, respectively, by $\eta\omega_0/2$ and $\Omega=\omega_0$.
+Thus, given $1/Q\ll\eta\ll1$ reaching the strong coupling regime of the Jaynes-Cummings model (i.e.~the Rabi model neglecting counter-rotating terms) depends on satisfying $\eta\omega_0\gtrsim\Gamma$, which for the aforementioned parameters would require $\Gamma/2\pi\lesssim 100\,$MHz.
+Here the precise threshold will differ from the more usual one, $\eta\omega_0=\Gamma/2$, given that the dissipation of the pseudospin induced by the radiation will no longer correspond to a simple relaxation channel.
+As discussed in Sec.~\ref{sec:Xmodel} the radiative contribution to $\Gamma$ can be tuned with the axial magnetic field.
+We note that as the bright-dark exciton splitting lies in the 100$\,$GHz range (cf.~Sec.~\ref{sec:Xmodel}) and the radiative decay rate of the bright exciton is in the 10$\,$GHz range \cite{Htoon04}, $\Gamma\sim 100\,$MHz with $\Omega\sim\omega_0\sim1\,$GHz is compatible with keeping the excitation of the bright exciton off-resonant.

-In the un-shifted representation, for $\delta=0$ and after a $\pi/2$ rotation of the pseudospin around $\hat{y}$, $H_\textrm{sys}$ reduces to the Jaynes-Cummings model with the spin degree of freedom afforded by the NTQD states dressed by the laser field.
-The spin-oscillator coupling and resonance condition are given, respectively, by $g=\eta\omega_0/2$ and $\Omega=\omega_0$.
-Thus, given $1/Q\ll\eta$ reaching the strong coupling regime depends on satisfying $\eta\omega_0\!>\!\Gamma/2$.
-This regime is akin to the parametric normal mode splitting in cavity optomechanics \cite{Dobrindt08Groeblacher09} and offers a wide range of possibilities for the demonstration of quantum signatures in the motion.
-In particular a judicious modulation of $\eta$ locked to pulsed laser excitation allows to emulate the adiabatic passage scheme used in Ref.~\onlinecite{Gleyzes07} for performing QND measurements of the oscillator's energy.
+The strong coupling regime discussed here is akin to the ion-trap realisations of the Jaynes-Cummings model and the parametric normal mode splitting in cavity optomechanics \cite{Dobrindt08} in that the large energy-scale discrepancy between the optical and mechanical domains is bridged by the driving laser which entails an advantageous frequency-upconversion of the output.
+It offers a wide range of possibilities for the demonstration of quantum signatures in the motion.
+In particular a judicious modulation of $\eta$ locked to pulsed laser excitation could allow us to emulate the adiabatic passage scheme used in Ref.~\cite{Gleyzes07} for performing QND measurements of the oscillator's energy.
 This would enable the observation of motional quantum jumps.

+Furthermore, from the analysis in Sec.~\ref{subsec:implementation} it follows that higher transverse fields $\mathcal{E}_\perp$ could be applied without disrupting the scheme.
+Then, a ten-fold increase in $\mathcal{E}_\perp$ would result in $\eta\sim1$ allowing to crossover to the ultra-strong coupling regime of the Rabi model which has not been realised so far \cite{Braak11}.
+In this regime where the coupling becomes comparable with or larger than the resonator's level spacing, the ground state is characterised by an appreciable mean phonon occupancy and presents substantial entanglement between the excitonic quantum dot and the resonator \cite{Emary03}.
+To gain insight into this regime it is instructive to consider the limit $\eta\gg1$ which is simple to analyse in the ``polaronic'' representation by treating the second term in the L.H.S. of Eq.~(\ref{spinboson_sys}) perturbatively.
+Thus, one obtains for the ground state of the coupled system